circle

 These platforms use AI to score accounts based on fit, engagement, and intent.
 Predictive intent monitoring analyzes digital signals to identify "in-market" accounts before they fill out a form, allowing you to engage prospects earlier in their buying journey.

-• Predictive scoring & fit modeling: Uses AI and predictive analytics to surface high-propensity accounts, not just based on firmographics.
+• Predictive scoring and fit modeling: Uses AI and predictive analytics to surface high-propensity accounts.

-• Intent and engagement signals: Combines first, second, and third-party intent data to detect when accounts are actively researching.
+• Intent and engagement signals: Combines first, second, and third-party intent data.

-• Website visitor de-anonymization: Maps anonymous site behavior to target accounts for earlier detection of interest.
+• Website visitor de-anonymization: Maps anonymous site behavior to accounts.

-• Strong integrations & workflows: Deep integrations with CRMs, marketing automation, and ABM tooling ensure prioritized accounts stay actionable.
+• Strong integrations and workflows: Deep integrations with CRM and marketing tools.

-• High cost & opaque pricing: Enterprise-level pricing, often not transparent; can be prohibitive for smaller teams.
+• High cost and opaque pricing: Enterprise pricing often not transparent.

 Demandbase 8.7

-• Reporting & attribution limitations: Spend attribution and reporting can be less flexible or transparent.
+• Reporting limitations: Attribution reporting can be restrictive.

-• Gaps when accounts not in system: Accounts outside Demandbase’s data universe may not be scoreable or targetable.
+• Coverage gaps: Accounts outside the data universe may not be scored.

 Keyplay 8.0